-- A complex body of mathematics is represented as a network of axiomatic theories - Bigger theories are composed of smaller theories - Theories are linked by interpretations - Reasoning is distributed over the network - Benefits: - Theorems are proved at the right level of abstraction - Emphasizes reuse: if A is a theorem of T , then A may be reused in any "instance" of T - Allows multiple perspectives and parallel development - IMPS provides stronger support for little theories than any other contemporary theorem proving system
+- A complex body of mathematics is represented as a network of axiomatic theories. - ▶ Bigger theories are composed of smaller theories. - ▶ Theories are linked by interpretations. - ▶ Reasoning is distributed over the network. - Benefits: - ▶ Theorems are proved at the right level of abstraction. - ▶ Shows assumptions intrinsic to theorems. - ▶ Emphasizes reuse: if $A$ is a theorem of $T$ , then $A$ may be reused in any "instance" of $T$ . - ▶ Allows multiple perspectives and parallel development. - IMPS provides stronger support for little theories than any other contemporary theorem proving system.